 Smokers should stop smoking while taking Tarceva as blood levels of Tarceva may be

 Things to be careful of

-It is very unlikely that Tarceva will affect your ability to drive or use machines.
+It is not known if Tarceva will affect your ability to drive or use machines.

 Be careful driving or operating machinery until you know how Tarceva affects you.